 Screening (for breast cancer)

-Looking for masses or suspicious areas in breast tissue on a periodic basis.
+Looking for masses or suspicious areas in breast tissue on a periodic basis, usually with mammography.

 Screening (for colon cancer)

 Looking for masses or suspicious areas in colon tissue on a periodic basis.